matthew-brett/pydagogue/installing_on_debian.rst

-There are some Python packages that have heavy binary dependencies, or use complicated build systems, so that it is not practical to build a wheel with pip.
-Examples I know of are vtk and itk.
+There are some Python packages that have heavy binary dependencies, or use complicated build systems, so that it is not practical to build a wheel with Pip.
+Examples I know of are VTK and ITK.
 For those cases, your best option is to install the Python package using ``apt-get``, and then make your virtualenv with the ``--system-site-packages`` flag, so that it will pick up the installed packages::